 The shipping process typically includes:

-Order Verification – Confirming that orders are accurate and ready for dispatch.
+- Order Verification – Confirming that the order is accurate and ready to ship.

-Documentation – Generating necessary paperwork like bills of lading, invoices, and shipping labels.
+- Documentation – Preparing paperwork such as invoices, bills of lading, and shipping records.

-Loading – Organizing and loading goods onto transportation vehicles.
+- Loading – Organizing and loading goods onto the right vehicle for dispatch.

 Common Challenges & Solutions